 Immediate treatment is extremely important.
 Sodium nitrite and sodium thiosulfate are used as an antidote.
 Oxygen may also be helpful, especially in dogs and cats.

 Pasture grasses (for example, Sudan grass and sorghum-Sudan grass hybrids) should not be grazed until they are 15 to 18 inches tall, and forage sorghums should be several feet tall.
 Animals should be fed before first turning out to pasture.
 Free-choice salt and mineral with added sulfur may help protect against toxicity.
 Grazing should be monitored closely during periods of environmental stress, for example, drought or frost.
+This is because plants may produce more cyanogenic compounds in these conditions, and animals may be more likely to graze on weeds and other plants they don't usually eat when pasture growth is poor.
 Abundant regrowth of sorghum can be dangerous.
 These shoots should be frozen and wilted before grazing.
 Although the process of curing sorghum hay and silage usually decreases the potential for cyanide toxicity, hazardous concentrations can still be present.
 Feeds should be analyzed before use if cyanide is suspected.

 Also see professional content regarding cyanide poisoning in animals Cyanide Poisoning in Animals Cyanide poisoning results from exposure to a source of cyanide ions (CN-).
 There are four main syndromes in animals: Classical acute cyanide poisoning is when CN- binds to, and inhibits, the... read more .